dojo/docs/dijit/info.rst

    <button dojoType="dijit.form.Button">press me</button>

-note that the original button node is thrown away, after scanning the node for attribute settings and innerHTML.
+Note that the original button node is thrown away, after scanning the node for attribute settings and innerHTML.
 The new DOM automatically replaces the old button node.

-However, there's another type of widget called a "behavioral widget" that merely modifies the original node (called the srcNodeRef).
+However, there's another type of widget called a "behavioral widget" that merely modifies the original node (called the ``srcNodeRef``).

 When using behavioral widgets, you need to specify a source DOM node for them to operate on.
 For example: